askap-vast/vast-tools/docs/scripts/build_lightcurves.md

 # build\_lightcurves

 This script allows you to quickly build lightcurves of sources you have extracted using `find_sources.py`.
-While in v2.0 `find_sources.py` can now output lightcurve plots directly, this script can be helpful to run the lightcurve plotting again on a complete `find_sources.py` output.
+As of v2.0.0 `find_sources.py` can now output lightcurve plots directly, this script can be helpful to run the lightcurve plotting again on a complete `find_sources.py` output.

 Peak fluxes are used by default, integrated fluxes can be used by using the `--use-int-flux` flag.